AlarithUhde/aips/index.md

 Please also have a look at our original [Call for Participation](/assets/cfp.pdf).

-The workshop will take place during the Mensch und Computer conference (some time between 5-8 September 2021) in Ingolstadt, Germany (but we are also planning with an online backup).
+The workshop will take place during the Mensch und Computer conference (some time between 5-8 September 2021) in Ingolstadt, Germany but we are also planning with an online backup.
 If the outcomes are substantial enough, we plan to publish them in a shared format together with interested participants.

-This workshop is part of the project "Aesthetics of Performative Interaction for Pervasive Computing Environments in Public Spaces", funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – (Grant No.
-425827565) and is part of Priority Program SPP2199 Scalable Interaction Paradigms for Pervasive Computing Environments.
+This workshop is partially funded through the project "Aesthetics of Performative Interaction for Pervasive Computing Environments in Public Spaces", by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – (Grant No. 425827565) which is part of Priority Program SPP2199 Scalable Interaction Paradigms for Pervasive Computing Environments.